dimanikulin/dimanikulin/content/WhereToPublish.md

 it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.

 ####

-hashnode
+TODO to find a link how to publish for hashnode hashnode
 Editor - like a WordPad.